13 Tips to Support Your Socially Worried Child

 13. If your child seems generally fearful, consider that she's got some tears and fears inside that need to be expressed.

 When kids experience something scary and don't feel safe at that moment, the fears get repressed.
 You can think of this as stuffing them in an emotional backpack, to be processed later.
 The problem is that humans don't willingly subject themselves to scary feelings.
 So often those tears and fears stay locked up inside.
-But since the body knows those emotions need to be felt -- so they can evaporate -- the feelings are always trying to bubble up.
+But since the body knows those emotions need to be felt to go away, the feelings are always trying to bubble up to get healed.
 Children who are trying to keep fear at bay often become generally fearful and even rigid.
 If this describes your child, give her daily opportunities to giggle by playing games that dance just on the edge of fear -- bucking bronco rides, for instance.
 That takes the edge off anxiety.
 And when she feels safe enough to let those fears surface in tears, welcome her meltdown.
 On the other side of it, you'll have a less fearful, more flexible child.

 Please note: These books are Amazon links with photos of the books.
 If you are not seeing them on your page, it may be that your browser is not picking them up.
 Please try a different browser.
 Enjoy!